Joshua 5:9-12 — After the Israelites cross the Jordan, the disgrace of Egypt is over, the manna stops and the people eat the bounty of the land.

 The Prodigal God

-If you would like some reflections on the story of the Lost Sons (Prodigal Son), the entire season of Lent 2013 was devoted to this parable.
-We used Timothy Keller’s book The Prodigal God: recovering the heart of the Christian Faith, study guide, DVD:
+Reflections on the story of the Lost Sons (Prodigal Son), based on Timothy Keller’s book The Prodigal God: recovering the heart of the Christian Faith, study guide, DVD:

 Lent 1 – Chapter 1: The People Around Jesus